conc-at/2018.conc.at/app/pug/speakers.md

-We carefully selected our first seven speakers to show you in which direction we want the conference to go.
-There are **ten more 20min slots** *without Q&A session afterwards* so we invite you and the entire web development community to **propose a talk for .concat()**.
+We carefully selected our first speakers to show you in which direction we want the conference to go.
+There are several **more 20min slots** *without Q&A session afterwards* so we invite you and the entire web development and UX community to **propose a talk for .concat()**.

 This is a web development and UX conference, so we want to hear talks about frontend and backend development, security, design, typography, accessibility, open source and our culture.
 But if you think our attendees will benefit from you hacking on robots or talking about [bacon](https://www.youtube.com/watch?v=tRVUKCQw7qU) that’s totally fine as well.